-It is not just the act of sexual intercourse, but Christianity forbids all sorts of sexual practices and intimacies that are outside of marriage.
-They are restricted to a man and woman who are lawfully wedded to each other.
+It is not just the act of sexual intercourse, but Christianity forbids all sorts of sexual practices and intimacies outside of marriage.
+They are restricted to men and women who are lawfully wedded to each other.

-Christian faith dictates that our bodies belong not to us, but God.
+Christian faith dictates that our bodies belong not to us but to God.
 The Bible has warned that God will judge the fornicators as it is a violation of His trust.
-By following God’s laws of sexual morality, we can avoid many unpleasant circumstances in our lives.
+By following God’s laws of sexual morality, we can avoid many unpleasant circumstances.
 Sexually transmitted diseases and unplanned, unwanted pregnancies are significant examples of such events.
 One must actively struggle to avoid immoral thoughts and urges to avoid getting involved in forbidden acts such as fornication and adultery.

 Forgiveness for Losing Virginity in Christianity:

 Devout Christians struggle to avoid all sins and spend their lives according to the word of God.
-However, it is in man’s very nature to commit mistakes and in God’s to forgive.
-God is merciful, and Christians believe that He will forgive the gravest of sins, if the sinner repents wholeheartedly, to never repeat the sin.
-If a person has sinned with his or her body, he or she is still not beyond salvage.
+However, it is in man’s nature to commit mistakes, and God’s to forgive.
+God is merciful, and Christians believe He will forgive the gravest of sins if the sinner repents wholeheartedly, never to repeat the sin.
+If a person has sinned with their body, they are still not beyond salvage.
 One needs only to repent and not continue in sin.
-But God’s grace should not be taken as an excuse to keep on sinning in the hopes of being forgiven later.
-One must repent faithfully and earnestly of being forgiven by God for his sins and mistakes, both intentional and unintentional.
+But God’s grace should not be taken as an excuse to sin in the hopes of being forgiven later.
+One must repent faithfully and earnestly of being ignored by God for his sins and intentional and unintentional mistakes.
 Virginity is more than a physical state.
-Even if one has lost virginity, it is possible to regain the same.
-The Bible also states that God will forgive any sin as long as the sinner repents sincerely
+Even if one has lost one virginity, it is possible to regain the same.
+The Bible also states that God will forgive any sin as long as the sinner repents sincerely.

 Should I Tell My Husband About My Past – Christianity Says “Be Wise”

-It is important, to be honest and forthright about one’s past in relationships as sacred as marriage.
-Loss of virginity is something that you should only conceal if there is a productive reason for the relationship and does not take away a particular aspect from the marriage that may be one of the reasons for your spouse to get married.
+You were honest and forthright about one’s past in relationships, as sacred as marriage is essential.
+You should only conceal the loss of virginity if there is a productive reason for the connection.
+It does not take away a particular aspect of the wedding that may be one of the reasons for your spouse to get married.
 But when approaching the subject, take enough caution.
 The most important thing is to be true.
-Everyone has a past and there is rarely any need to go into the specific details of your sexual history.
+Everyone has a past, and there is rarely any need to go into the specific details of your sexual history.
 Tread with caution and reveal only as much as is necessary to be forthright with your partner.
 But you should clearly state if you are not a virgin.
-Once you have talked openly about it, you can then figure out how to move on with your lives together.
+Once you have discussed it openly, you can figure out how to move on with your lives together.
 Honest conversation is essential, but it does no good to dwell on the past.
-Once you have talked about it all, you will be able to connect better emotionally and physically with your partner.
+Once you have talked about it, you can connect emotionally and physically with your partner.

 Starting a New Life – Revirgination with Virginity Pills

 With the rapid advancement of science, it has now become possible to regain the telling signs of virginity.
 If you have lost your virginity, there are ways to restore the physical symptoms.
 This process is also known as “revirgination.”
-While it is always advisable, to be honest and forthright with your spouses and partners, you may have any number of reasons for wanting to get this procedure done.
+While it is always advisable to be honest and forthright with your spouses and partners, you may have any number of reasons for wanting to get this procedure done.
 Several reasons could break the hymen, other than intercourse.
 These include sports and gymnastics, bicycling, or the use of tampons.
 Rape or sexual abuse are also reasons that can result in a torn hymen.
-In some extreme states, women have to undergo such procedures to avoid honor killing.
+In some extreme states, women must undergo such procedures to avoid honor killings.